Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Other relations between spherical roots and colors

-The ``if'' part amounts to the fact that if condition (\ref{prop:commoncolor:apa}) is met, then $\alpha$ and $\beta$ move the same color.
-This follows from Remark~\ref{rem:finitetype} and Theorem~\ref{thm:locS} applied to the subset of simple roots $S'=\{\alpha,\beta\}$ together with \cite[Proposition 3.2]{Lu01}.
-We recall that the argument in loc.cit.\ is essentially the following: since $\langle\alpha^\vee,\beta\rangle=0$, one reduces the problem as in the proof of Corollary~\ref{cor:multipleofsimple} to the study of spherical $\SL(2)\times \SL(2)$-homogeneous spaces, which are well-known.
-For more details see also \cite[Proof of Proposition 5.4]{Kn14}.
+For sake of completeness, we recall that the argument in loc.cit.\ is essentially the following.
+First, we may apply Remark~\ref{rem:finitetype} to the subset of simple roots $S'=\{\alpha,\beta\}$ of $S_\kmP$.
+Then one reduces the problem, in a way similar to the proof of Corollary~\ref{cor:multipleofsimple}, to the case of a homogeneous space that is spherical under the action of a semisimple group of rank $2$, and such homogeneous spaces are well-known.
+For more details see also \cite[Proof of Proposition~5.4]{Kn14}.